leotolstoy/sandpile-ml/README.md

 ```

 ## How It Works
+### Agent Functionality
+[agents.py](agents.py): Implements the generic agent functionality in the simulation, including interaction with the sandpile environment.

 ### RL Policy Class Implementations
-rl_agents.py: Contains the PyTorch implementation of the RL policy class.
+[rl_agents.py](rl_agents.py): Contains the PyTorch implementation of the RL policy class.
-### Agent Functionality
-agents.py: Implements the generic agent functionality in the simulation, including interaction with the sandpile environment.
 ### Tests
-The tests folder contains unit tests for different components of the codebase, such as testing sandpile mechanics or agent movement.
+The [tests.py](tests.py) folder contains unit tests for different components of the codebase, such as testing sandpile mechanics or agent movement.

 ## Contact